konveyor/editor-extensions/docs/roadmap/stories/01-configuration_and_runtime_support.md

 ## Considerations
 > [!NOTE]
-> All of the settings will drop in `settings.json` or similar file.
-Therefore, all of the settings could also be configured under the standard Settings view (Ctrl+,) or directly in the json file.
+> All of the active settings will drop in `settings.json` or similar file.
+Therefore, all of the settings could be configured under the standard Settings view (Ctrl+,) or directly in the json file.
+Profiles or other assets that inform the settings may be stored elsewhere convenient to the extension.

 Note:
   - Settings is File>Preferences>Settings (or `Ctrl+,`)